The largest golf resorts in the world have an overwhelming American flavor.

 Four courses/72 holes: The Legend at Shanty Creek, Cedar River, Schuss Mountain, Summit

-Five courses/72 holes plus an indoor golf dome: Atunyote, Shenendoah, Kaluhyat, Pleasant Knolls (nine holes), Sandstone Hollow (nine holes, par 3)
+Five courses: Atunyote, Shenendoah, Kaluhyat, Pleasant Knolls (nine holes), Sandstone Hollow (nine holes, par 3)

-Four courses/72 holes: Straits Course at Whistling Straits, River Course at Blackwolf Run, Irish Course at Whistling Straits, Meadow Valleys Course at Blackwolf Run
+Four courses: Straits Course at Whistling Straits, River Course at Blackwolf Run, Irish Course at Whistling Straits, Meadow Valleys Course at Blackwolf Run

-Five courses/78 holes: Dye Course, Wanamaker Course, Ryder Course, St. Lucie Trail Course, PGA Short Course (6-hole par 3)
+Five courses: Dye Course, Wanamaker Course, Ryder Course, St. Lucie Trail Course, PGA Short Course (6-hole par 3)

-Five courses/81 holes: Signature, Premier, Masterpiece, Smith Tradition, Threetops (nine holes, par 3)
+Five courses: Signature, Premier, Masterpiece, Smith Tradition, Threetops (nine holes, par 3)

-Five courses/81 holes: Pebble Beach Golf Links, Spyglass Hill, The Links at Spanish Bay, Del Monte, Peter Hay ( a nine-hole par 3 reopening this fall after the 2019 U.S. Open)
+Five courses: Pebble Beach Golf Links, Spyglass Hill, The Links at Spanish Bay, Del Monte, Peter Hay ( a nine-hole par 3 reopening this fall after the 2019 U.S. Open)

 Five courses/85 holes: Pacific Dunes, Bandon Dunes, Bandon Preserve, Old Macdonald, Bandon Preserve (13 holes, par 3)

-Six courses/90 holes: Ballyowen, Wild Turkey, Crystal Springs, Black Bear, Cascades (nine regulation holes), Minerals (nine holes; four par 4s, five par 3s)
+Six courses: Ballyowen, Wild Turkey, Crystal Springs, Black Bear, Cascades (nine regulation holes), Minerals (nine holes; four par 4s, five par 3s)

 Comment: Having so many courses at this golf getaway in northern New Jersey an hour from New York City allows for flexibility.
 Golfers can use golf bikes, golf boards, four-person family carts (on Minerals and Cascades) and play Footgolf (on Cascades only).
 Guests of the Grand Cascades Lodge get free access to an all-grass putting course.